-Curriculum Outline Hours
+Curriculum Outline

+Hours

 Required M.Div.
 Courses 27

-Church Music Courses Ministry through Music 6
+Church Music Courses

+Ministry through Music 6

 History - Literature 10

+Structure 8

-Structure Conducting 4
+Conducting 4

+Performance

-Performance 12
+Voice or 12

-Voice or Organ (13)
+Organ (13)

-Military No. of the last 40 17
+40

-Electives 84
+Electives 17

-Total
+Total 84

 Master of Theology

 The purpose of the Master of Theology program is to provide the student with an opportunity for guided research in a special area of theological study.